 Appointed by Director, Maryland Energy Administration with Governor's approval: Lawrence J. Hogan, Jr., Governor (Mary Beth Tung, Esq., Ph.D., alternate)

-Appointed by House Speaker: Dereck E. Davis (Sally Y. Jameson, alternate)
+Appointed by House Speaker: Dereck E. Davis (vacancy, alternate)

 Kenneth J. Nemeth, Executive Director

 The Southern States Energy Board originated as the Southern Interstate Nuclear Board, created in 1962 by the Southern Interstate Nuclear Compact.
 The Compact has been approved by sixteen southern states, Puerto Rico, the Virgin Islands, and Congress (P.L.
 87-563).
 Maryland ratified the Compact in 1963 (Chapter 680, Acts of 1963).
 The Board adopted its present name in 1977.